tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## Cobertura

 Cobertura is a Java tool that calculates the percentage of code accessed by tests.
-The Cobertura plug-in contains a step to upload Cobertura report results.

 ---